Amy Wheelecor

 EMDR Therapy

-Integration Therapy for Non-Ordinary States of Consciousness
+Integration Therapy for Expanded States of Consciousness

 Ketamine-Assisted Psychotherapy (KAP)